Welcome to the School of Architecture and Interior Design

 The Department offers a transdisciplinary learning environment, intertwining sciences, humanities, and arts to build a graduate profile that is responsive to the contemporary architectural thinking and professional practice.

-CUD is transitioning from a teaching university to a research and innovation-oriented university, and the Faculty of Architecture and Interior Design is meeting this challenge with confidence and enthusiasm.
+CUD is transitioning from a teaching university to a research and innovation-oriented university, and the School of Architecture and Interior Design is meeting this challenge with confidence and enthusiasm.
 Our new study plan is strategically framed by the creation of new knowledge through research, and targeting the generation of value for the new knowledge-based ideas we produce with our students.
 The recently founded CUD Incubator is assisting the process of these ideas and giving them an additional entrepreneurial perspective.

 Our students’ profile